Christopher Morel Player Props: Cubs vs. Yankees

-The Chicago Cubs and Christopher Morel (.512 slugging percentage over his past 10 games, including two homers), battle starting pitcher Carlos Rodon and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+Christopher Morel, with a slugging percentage of .525 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs against the New York Yankees, with Gerrit Cole on the hill, July 8 at 1:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Brewers.
+In his last game he had a hitless showing (0-for-3) against the Yankees.

 Christopher Morel Game Info & Props vs. the Yankees